DevPrinceK/InventoryManagementSystem-10841385/README.md

 A desktop app (using C# winform) for shopright ghana.
 The app offers platform for two category of users (Administrators and Attendants) to manage inventory in Shopright Ghana. <br/>

 # Features
+a.
+Authentication <br/>
   1. All users can login into the system. <br/>

+b.
+User management
-2. Administrators can add new attendants. <br/>
+  1. Administrators can add new attendants. <br/>
-3. Administrators can edit existing attendants. <br/>
+  2. Administrators can edit existing attendants. <br/>
-4. Administrators can delete attendants. <br/>
+  3. Administrators can delete attendants. <br/>

+c.
+Product management
-5. Administrators can add products <br/>
+  1. Administrators can add products <br/>
-6. Administrators can edit products. <br/>
+  2. Administrators can edit products. <br/>
-7. Administrators can delete products. <br/>
+  3. Administrators can delete products. <br/>

+d.
+Sales management
+  1. Administrators can open sales <br/>
+  2. Attendants can open sales <br/>
+  3.